flammy/fsapi/FSAPI.md

 ### netRemote.nav.state

-enables the navigation in the menu (see nav.list)
+Enables the navigation in the menu (see nav.list)

+Every change of the system mode, will disable the nav state to reset the current menu-position.

 Method: GET, SET

-Sets / Returns ???
+Sets / Returns the status of the navigation.

 ```